Log in

 Free lightning detector apps often provide strike information that is delayed by 7 to 60 minutes behind real-time events.
 While some apps pull data from the same networks as professional-grade systems, this information is far from real-time.

-Why the lag?
-Free apps typically rely on public data sources, and have low-priority access to lightning detection networks.
 In other words, the data is hand-me-down, reaching you only after more critical users—such as professional weather monitoring systems—have already received the real-time information.

 Imagine relying on such outdated data when making critical safety decisions—by the time your app alerts you, it may be too late to take action.